TeraBee TOF RangeFinders¶

 These rangefinders are only supported in ArduPilot autopilots via I2C protocol.

-The TeraRanger One sensor can be easily connected to the Pixhawk or other ArduPilot autopilot with the TeraRanger I2C adapter.
-Most other versions can be directly connected, see setup table notes in next section.
+The TeraRanger EVO sensor can be easily connected to the Pixhawk or other ArduPilot with the open-ended cable included with the sensor.

-For the other EVO rangefinder versions, just connect the SCL/SDA lines from the rangefinder to the autopilot’s I2C signals of the same name.
+Do not power from autopilot port, unless port is known to have sufficient current capability.
+If this is the case just connect the SCL/SDA lines from the rangefinder to the autopilot’s I2C signals of the same name.

 some of these rangefinders consume over 100ma of current and should NOT be powered from the autopliots’s I2C port, but from an external 5V regulated supply source.